sapegin/sapegin.me/src/content/blog/rebels-guide-to-pull-requests-commits-code-reviews.md

 Rebasing a feature branch with the recent changes in the main branch is such a big pain — and only because some folks don’t want to see merge commits in a pull request!
 It also requires force pushing the branch — another source of issues or even lost work, when several people are working on the same feature, which is common when one developer helps another with their task.

 Merging the main branch into a feature branch is significantly faster, easier, and less error-prone.
-Squashing commits while merging a pull request keeps the project history clean, so we'll only see these merge commints on the pull request page.
+Squashing commits while merging a pull request keeps the project history clean, so we’ll only see these merge commits on the pull request page.

 ![Squash and merge pull request on GitHub](/images/atomic-pull-requests.png)